RadaData/radadata/README.md

 ### What does it do?

 Removes all jobs from the queue.
 Usually, you should run `php crawler.php update` after this.

-## debug

-List current crawler config in readable format.
-It's taken from conf/conf.txt.
-That file contains serialized list of law issuers, which could be updated with 'php crawler.php update 1'.